 - decrease the risk of developing stomach (gastric) ulcers in people who are at risk of developing gastric ulcers with NSAIDs

 It is not known if Vimovo is safe or effective in children under the age of 18.

 - If you had an asthma attack, hives, or other allergic reaction after taking aspirin or other NSAID medicine.

 - If you are allergic to any of the ingredients in Vimovo.
-See the end of this leaflet for a complete list of ingredients in Vimovo.
+See the end of this Medication Guide for a complete list of ingredients in Vimovo.

 - If you are allergic to any other Proton Pump Inhibitor (PPI) medicine.

 - For pain right before or after heart bypass surgery

 What should I tell my healthcare provider before taking Vimovo?